 Atlanta History Center offers multi-disciplinary and interactive guided tours for students of all ages that are educational and fun.

-Students are given the opportunity to handle historic objects from our collection in addition to touring our award-winning exhibitions, historic houses and gardens.
+Students are given the opportunity to explore various historical time periods, led by expert Education Facilitators, in addition to touring our award-winning exhibitions, historic houses and gardens.
 Tours are designed to match the state social studies requirements.

 Onsite.
 School Tours.